MessageKit/MessageKit/VISION.md

 We will strive to support the 3 latest versions of iOS.

 - **Objective-C Compatibility**:
-We will not sacrifice functionality or an idiomatic Swift API to support Objective-C, but would love to improve Objective-C compatability where possible.
+We will not sacrifice functionality or an idiomatic Swift API to support Objective-C, but would love to improve Objective-C compatibility where possible.

 - **Layouts**:
 We will favor programmatic layouts over `.xib`s where ever possible.